RMITLibrary/easy_cite/markdown/chicagoa.md

 #### Citing a source, including online journal articles, with no page numbers

-Journal articles that are published online tend to have no page numbers.
-Sometimes, other sources also have no page numbers, such as some e-books, and webpages and websites.
+Some online journal articles with an **article number** instead of a page range will have no page numbers, even when you view the PDF version.
+Certain other sources also have no page numbers sometimes, such as some e-books, and webpages and websites.

-If the work you are citing does NOT contain page numbers (e.g. for a quote), include the alternative page locators in your footnote such as the section name (e.g under "section heading"), paragraph number (e.g para.
-6) or chapter number (e.g chap.
-5).
+If the work you are citing does NOT contain page numbers (e.g. for a quote), include the alternative page locators in the footnote such as the heading or section name, chapter number and/or paragraph number, in the place of a page number.

 As page numbers or alternative page locators are NOT required in the bibliography, omit them from the bibliography.